ruricolist/overlord-cli/README.md

     $ overlord stop

-You can start the server however you like – in its own process, in a REPL you have running, or so forth – but beware: currently Overlord should only be used in one Lisp process at a time (concurrent Lisp processes in different implementation are OK, however).
+You can start the server however you like – in its own process, in a REPL you have running, or so forth – but beware: currently Overlord should only be used in one Lisp process at a time.

 ## Building the client executable

 To build the client, on an implementation that supports saving an image, evaluate: